A Weekend on the Northumberland Coast

 Stay in serenity at our newest holiday cottage.

 Converted with accesibility in mind, the Coastguard's Cottage sleeps 6 and includes a fully accessible en suite bedroom with its own garden terrace overlooking Lindisfarne Castle.
-Dogs are welcome too - 3 nights start from £315.
+Dogs are welcome too.

 As Lindisfarne is a tidal island, twice a day you're cut off from the mainland - meaning that you can really experience island life as it has been for thousands of years.
 By day listen out for the calls of seals and seabirds or go rockpooling and hunting for sea coal.